[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 To-do lists are an amazing way of keeping all your tasks in order.
 I personally love lists and take great enjoyment in ticking things off as I go along.
 But it’s possible to overdo it.

-When creating to-do lists always keep it simple, small, and specific.
+When creating to-do lists always keep them simple, small, and specific.
 Some experts believe that you should have no more than seven items on any to-do list at a time.
 For example, when planning this article my to-do list looked a little like this;

 - Research and take notes on section A.